-Early Buddhist writings show an understanding of this and mention that not all what is experienced is a result of our past actions.
+Early Buddhist writings show an understanding of this and mention that not all of what is experienced is a result of our past actions.
 They pointed out that it may simply be due to natural events of one sort or another.
 This appeared to change over time such as in the Tibetan teachings.
 However, Buddhists especially, remain very mindful of their every thought and action.

-The origins of karma is a fascinating subject and has many depths to explore throughout the ages, in fact, more then I can write here, so I encourage you to look further.
+The origins of karma is a fascinating subject and has many depths to explore throughout the ages, in fact, more than I can write here, so I encourage you to look further.
 This is just intended as a brief outline for those like me who are slightly curious.

-SO WHAT IS KARMA IN REFLECTION
+SO WHAT IS KARMA IN REFLECTION?

 In the meantime, let us contemplate the original meaning behind karma.
 Before wishing bad karma and negativity on others in life… remember, according to true karma, this reflects on us and not the person we wish it upon.
 By having these negative thoughts, it means that in return we will be lowering our own score on our card of life.
 Wishing harm and misery on others makes us as bad as the other person, if not more so.
 If they truly have done a bad thing, then according to karma, it will not be seen until the next life.
 We possibly won’t get to witness it anyway, so maybe instead of wishing bad things on others and being counterproductive with our own karma, we should instead be focusing on the good things and on being selflessly kind so that if reincarnation does exist… we won’t have that bad karma finding us!